 What is the best thing about studying at Uppsala University?

 Studying on Campus Gotland has been quite rewarding, especially since it’s a smaller campus, you get to feel a sense of community and togetherness.
-I get to interact with my fellow students very often and that makes working with them much easier, also teachers are much more accessible and that means I can ask questions and talk to them in a more relaxing environment.
-I like how open the education system is at Uppsala University, there are not strict demarcations between students and teachers.
+I get to interact with my fellow students very often and that makes working with them much easier, also teachers are much more accessible and that means I can ask questions and talk to them in a more relaxed environment.
+I like how open the education system is at Uppsala University, there are no strict demarcations between students and teachers.
 I feel my opinion matters and I can work together with my teachers to get the best out of my programme.

 How did you experience your first few days in Sweden?

 It was a mixture of all kinds of feelings.
 When I made the decision of studying a Master’s programme I had already been working in Mexico for more than eight years and I had a stable life.
-Therefore it was quite nerve wrecking having to quit my job to move along with my dog (yes, I brought my dog all the way from Mexico) to a new country to study.
+Therefore it was quite nerve-racking having to quit my job to move along with my dog (yes, I brought my dog all the way from Mexico) to a new country to study.
 As soon as I arrived in Sweden, I felt a sense of relief and happiness of finally being here after more than a year of planning.
-That sense of calmness lasted a few days, until I had to worry about applying for my personal number, opening a bank account and registering for classes.
+That sense of calm lasted a few days until I had to worry about applying for my personal number, opening a bank account and registering for classes.
 Luckily for me, since I already had Swedish friends, I was able to accomplish all my tasks fairly easily with their help.

 What’s unique about your programme?